Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: Game Formulation and Equilibrium Analysis

-where the first term arises from the strictly convex Shannon power-rate mapping and the second from the battery penalty.
+where $R_{m,n}^{t,\min} = 0$ (the lower boundary of the feasible rate region) yields the tightest (smallest) lower bound.
 This guarantees that any local maximum of $\Phi$ is the unique global maximum, hence the unique NE. \end{lemma}